garronej/tsafe/README.md

 TypeScript, however, only exports type helpers \(e.g. `Record`, `ReturnType`, etc.\).

-This module provides _«the missing builtins»_ such as [the assert function](https://docs.tsafe.dev/assert) and corrects frustrating aspects of default utility types such as [`ReturnType`](https://docs.tsafe.dev/returntype).
+This module provides _«the missing builtins»_ such as [the assert function](https://docs.tsafe.dev/assert) and other utilities that cannot be just type helpers.

 [**Documentation website**](https://docs.tsafe.dev)